samontenegro/STM-Manual-Translation/stm-manual-translation.md

 > To start using Stoffenmanager® it is important to first define some settings.
 This can be done via the top right menu, at ‘Settings’ selecting the ‘[cogwheel icon]’ icon.
 Here you can find all personal and company settings.
 In the top menu the main categories can be found.
 These can consist of submenus, that are presented on the left side.

 >Antes de empezar a utilizar Stoffenmanager® es importante definir algunos ajustes.
 Esto puede hacerse a través de la barra de navegación superior, en "Configuración" seleccionando el ícono "[ícono de engranaje]".
-En la barra de navegación superior puede encontrar las categorías principales. Éstas pueden consistir de submenús, que aparecerán del lado izquierdo.
+Aquí puede encontrar todos los ajustes personales y de la compañía En la barra de navegación superior puede encontrar las categorías principales. Éstas pueden consistir de submenús, que aparecerán del lado izquierdo.

 ##### Bloque 2